Linville Falls Plunge Basin Trail

-The easiest hike to sight the waterfalls is on the Linville Falls Trail, a two miler that treks to three overlooks and catches views of the falls from lofty elevations.
-While it’s anything but easy, this hike on the Plunge Basin Trail catches a more intimate view of the falls, descending through a dense forest of hemlock and rhododendron to an overlook beside the lower falls.
+The easiest hike to sight the waterfalls is on the Linville Falls Trail, a two-miler that treks to three overlooks and catches views of the falls from lofty elevations.
+While it’s anything but easy, this hike scores a more intimate view of the falls, descending through a dense forest of hemlock and rhododendron to an overlook beside the lower falls.
 Then, continuing its descent, it plunges to the gorge floor, hiking into the steep-walled Linville Gorge and trailing to the basin below the towering waterfall.

 Linville Falls Plunge Basin Trail: the hike